AeroService/Common/.github/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about how to use the Pipeline in the GitHub issues section.
+* Ask any question about how to use the EventBus in the GitHub issues section.

 ## General Contribution Rules

-* By contributing to the Pipeline project your code/contribution will be licensed under the [Apache Version 2.0](../LICENSE) license.
+* By contributing to the EventBus project your code/contribution will be licensed under the [Apache Version 2.0](../LICENSE) license.